pedrokkrause/imgcode/README.md

 ## Features

-- Encode any type of file (e.g., text, binary, images) into an image.
+- Encode any type of file (e.g., text, binary, images, pdf) into an image.
 - Decode a file from an image.
 - Simple and easy-to-use API.